 To minimize or prevent irreparable damage to fragile areas.

 To encourage responsible citizen involvement in governmental actions affecting such public lands.

 To demonstrate that horsemen are citizens concerned about protecting the environment as well as sustaining economic equilibrium for community and country.

 To oppose unjustified restrictions on, and closure to, stock use on public lands.

 Provide a social atmosphere where we may enjoy our horses and each other’s company.

-Whatcom Chapter BCHW bylaws can be viewed or downloaded here.
+Whatcom Chapter BCHW bylaws have been updated and can be viewed or downloaded here.